C4Q/AC3.2-Tableviews_Part_1/Exercises/Exercises.md

 ### Intro To Tests

-By the end of the first exercise, your `Movie` class should now include a new initializer:
+By the end of the first exercise, your `Movie` class should now include a new initializer called `init(title: String, year: Int, genre: String, cast: [String], locations: [String], summary: String) `:

 ```swift
 class Movie {